campusdomar/PuMuKIT1/doc/UserGuide.md

 ![](images/image13.jpg)

-If you make double click on an item of the list of series, you have access to the module of edition of multimedia objects which belong to a series.
-With one click, you select the item of the list of the selected series.
-Inside all the different metadata of the series structure, which you can modify through the form, we can distinguish two types: firstly, the descriptive metadata of content such as title, subtitle and, secondly, the metadata representing the portal as design, header of HTML…
+If you make double click on an item on the list of series, you have access to the edition module of multimedia objects which belong to that series.
+With one click, you select the item in the list of the selected series.
+Inside all the different metadata of the series structure, which you can modify through the form, we can distinguish two types: firstly, the descriptive metadata of content such as title, subtitle,etc. And, secondly, the metadata representing the portal as design, header of HTML,…

-As it’s shown in the image, the form has as background image the identifier of the series you are modifying.
-Above this, there are the following fields:
+As it’s shown in the image below, the form has as background image the identifier of the series you are modifying.
+Above this image, there are the following fields:

 ![](images/image14.jpg)

 -   *Title*: Field of text which can be adapted internationally.
-It is used to insert the title of a series and it’s mandatory.
+It is used to insert the title of a series and it’s *mandatory*.

 -   *Subtitle*: Field of text which can be adapted internationally.
 It is used to insert the subtitle of a series, if this has one.